 Prime Organisation: Beyond Essential Systems (BES)

-We are an Australian eHealth company that has managed large projects across the Pacific region.
-Our software solutions are Tamanu and Tupaia (a multi-award winning open-source health data aggregation and visualisation platform implemented in 9 Pacific Island Countries).
+BES is an Australian eHealth company that has managed large projects across the Asia Pacific region.
+Our software solutions are Tamanu and Tupaia (a multi-award winning open-source health data aggregation and visualisation platform implemented in 10 countries across the Asia Pacific Region).
 We additionally have extensive experience implementing DHIS2 and mSupply.
-Tamanu has been developed solely by BES and we will continue to be the primary developer of this software.
+Development of Tamanu has been led by BES and we will continue to be the primary developer of this software.

 A mentor from OpenHIE to provide support on OpenHIE architecture.
 Working alongside this mentor, we will conduct a system analysis of Tamanu, and put together the technical documents required to guide us on our transition towards alignment with OpenHIE architecture.
 Additionally, we will use this mentorship to build up a series of test suites based on the principles behind the OpenHIE Testing Framework.